digitalyoshixi/zettelkasten/content/Network/My Homelab Setup Journey.md

 - Setup router port forwarding to lead to nginx's port 80 and 443
 # March 1 2025
 - I setup firewall rules for each node
+# March 2 2025
+- We need to setup CI/CD for each website that runs on my server (as i will update them constantly, especially the obsidian vault)